Why compare and contrast in academic English?

 Explore how Google and Amazon have different management styles.

 How do digital and face-to-face communication styles contrast?

 How is Hinduism different to Judaism?

-Now that we’ve explored the basic concepts of compare and contrast essays, students shouldn’t forget to check their comprehension by unlocking Lesson 1’s activities.
-Following this, Lesson 2 next focuses on the six most important steps for creating effective compare and contrast essays.
+Now that we’ve explored the basic concepts of compare and contrast essays, students shouldn’t forget to check their comprehension by unlocking Chapter 1’s activities.
+Following this, Chapter 2 next focuses on the six most important steps for creating effective compare and contrast essays.